tomgasper/film-recomm-app/README.md

 ## Usage

-Once the application is running, the user can click on the "Recommend me a video" button to receive a video recommendation.
-The recommendation is chosen randomly from a list of predefined videos.
+Once the application is running, the user can click on the left or right button to accept or reject a recommendation.
+The recommendation is retrived randomly from a list of predefined videos that sits on the mocked server.

 ## Testing